awsdcrafting/Smart_Snakes/README.md

                     }
                 }
             ```
-            We do not have to reset the snakes position and reset all
-            it's variables as the AI_Handler does that for us once all snakes are dead.
 4. Add a case to the switch in the constructor of the AI_Handler
 ## Customizing the UI
 In the Class Processing you can see a big section saying Variables to play around with